JamesMillerBlog/webxr/README.md

 - Configure your aws credentials locally (e.g ```aws configure```)
 - Clone the repo and then install dependencies with ```yarn install```
 - Set up cloud resources for localhost development with ```yarn setup```
+   - At this point the CLI will ask you a series of questions to set up your project
+   - When it comes to providing the domain name be sure you own this within the AWS account you are setting up
 - Start localhost development with ```yarn dev```
 - Default email address for localhost is ```test@test.com``` and password is ```Test1234!```